What are the best things to do in Zakopane in winter, how to find winter wonderland in Poland and why Tatra mountains hiking in winter is the best?

 Where to go in difficult winter conditions?

-When we arrived in Zakopane, the winter was in a full blow.
+When we arrived in Zakopane, the winter was in full blow.
 It was still -17 degrees during the day, avalanche risk just came down from grade 3 to 2.
 We didn’t have much winter hiking equipment with us and Alex has never been in the higher mountains in winter before.

 Murowaniec hike or cable car to Kasprowy Wierch

 We chose a relatively easy walk to Hala Gasienicowa, to Murowaniec mountain hut.
 Then maybe hike to Kasprowy Wierch mountain (you can also take a cable car to get to the top), if the conditions are good.
+Another popular place to take a cable car to is Gubalowka.

 The path was leading us through the fairytale landscape.
-The snowy empty forest, where you couldn’t hear anything apart from the snow squeaking under our shoes, and everything was covered in the cosy winter fluff.
+The snowy empty forest, where you couldn’t hear anything apart from the snow squeaking under our shoes, and everything was covered in the cozy winter fluff.

-The better choice is a blue trail through Boczan (more info at the bottom of the article), in case there was avalanche problem in the valley.
+The better choice is a blue trail through Boczan (more info at the bottom of the article), in case there was an avalanche problem in the valley.
 After a short time, we saw the view opening into the Jaworzynka valley and the city covered in clouds.

 My favourite part on that trail is where you walk through the pass into the flatter area and can see the massive mountains of High Tatras towering just in front of you.
 This time they were initially in the clouds, but closer to the hut, the clouds went away and the valley was flooded with the sunlight.